-In the silence of the night

-When the stars are beaming bright,

-When all your souls are wrapped in sleep,

-And the angels watches keep,

-Sometimes dreams are sent to yon,

-Bringing the dear loved in view,

-From the bright eternal shore,
+The MESSAGE.
+In the silence of the night When the stars are beaming brieft, When all your scales are wrapped in sleep.
+And the angels watches keep.
+Sometimes dreams are server to your Bringing the dear loved is view, From the bright eternal there.
 Those whom earth beholds no more.

-Sometimes words of love are spoken

-To the hearts by sorrow broken.
-Sometimes words of love are spoken.
-To the hearts by sorrow broken, And straightivay they rise from pain For angel touches heal again; And from that bright land of morning Where eternal suns are dawning, From the sphere there comes a token To the hearts by anguish broken; And we take those words of love Flowing down from realms above, And we bring them to your spirits From the land that each inherits.
-Sometime when some friend shall come From the land that each innerts.
+Sometimes words of love are spoken To the hearts by sorrow broken, And straightway they rise from pain For angel touches heal again; And from that bright land of morning Where cternal suns are dawning.
+For angel touches heat again; And from that bright land of morning Where eternal sums are dawning, From the sphere there tomes a token To the hearts by anguish broken; And we take those words of love Flowing down from realms above, And we take those words of love Flowing down from realms above, And we take those words of love Flowing down from realms above, Sometime when some Griend shall come From the bright immorial home, You long to send some word of love To the dear friends there above.
+'O, lift us to that land of light Where forever all is bright.''
+And we long to meet them there Heyond this vale of grief and care.
+And the spirit slow departing While your bitter tears are starting May take a message to your friends.

-Sometime when some friend shall come.

-From the bright immertal home.

-You long to send some word of love.

-To the dear friends there above.
-To the dear friends there above.

-O. lift us to that land of light.

-Where forever all is bright."

-And we long to meet them there

-Beyond this vale of grief and care.

-And the spirit slow departing

-While your bitter tears are exarting

-May take a message to your friends While your bitter tears are starting

-May take a message to your friends

 Where love in that fair land still blends.

-Would you see those friends that love you?

-Continually they bend above you;

-They bring a message from above,

-It is a message fraught with love:

-"Day by day we stand beside you,

-Day by day-our spirits guide you,

-And the comfort in your sorrow,

-whispers of the heavenly morrow,

-and by and bye your soul shall greet us.
-And by and bye your soul shall greet us.
-And the lambs of light shall meet us."
-This is the song the angels sing, This the message which they bring.
+Would you see those friends that love you; They bring a message from shove; Continually, they bend above you; They bring a message from above, It is a message fraught with love: "Day by day we stand beside you, Day by day our spirits guide you, And the comfort in your sorrow.
+Whispers of the beavenly morrow, and And by and by your soul shall greet us."
+This is the some the angel sing.
+This is the song the angels sing.
+This the message which they bring.